 After spending some time last week with Bob Hartman, founder of Petra, my hat is off to a true musical pioneer.

-There's a rock star in the house!
+star in the house!

 |“One guy even wrote a book saying that we were of the devil.
 But the fruit of the ministry eventually overcame all the negativity.” —Bob Hartman of Petra|

 If it had been